-Due to the large number of buildings owned by the Council and the limited number of engineers, quantity surveyors and other staff available, it will take until mid 2013 to complete full engineering assessments of non-residential facilities.
-Detailed Engineering Evaluations on social housing facilities will be completed in 2014.
+Due to the large number of buildings owned by the Council and the limited number of engineers, quantity surveyors and other staff available, it took until mid 2014 alone to complete full engineering assessments on all facilities.

-All major decisions about a facility must be made by elected members.
+All major decisions about a facility are made by elected members.
 They will be presented with a full report, which includes recommendations from Council staff, about a building.

-Due to the size of the project, decision making and investigations into a building is occurring in stages.
+Due to the size of the project, decision making, investigations, repair work and rebuilds is occurring in stages.
 Repairs and rebuilding will occur to some facilities as investigations into other buildings and decision-making about them continues.

 Are the Council buildings that are currently open safe?